Independent Study Term

 What is an independent study term?

 An independent study term allows you to take courses at another institution (locally, nationally or internationally) and apply to use the credit towards your SFU degree.
-It is very different from an exchange program and is not administered through SFU International.
+It is very different from an exchange program and is not administered through International Services for Students.

 There are many things to consider when planning an independent study term, and it is highly recommended that you discuss your plans with your departmental advisor(s) at SFU.

 What should I consider when pursuing an independent study term?

 During your independent study term you will be an independent visiting student at the host university and will not be registered at SFU; this may impact your financial aid eligibility among other things.
 International students interested in pursuing an independent study term are highly encouraged to speak with an International Student Advisor about potential immigration implications.